CecilieHegelund/Data-Science/README.md

-# Data-Science
+# Coursera Data-Science
-It will be used to take the course Data Science at Johns Hopkins University
+This repo will be used to take the Coursera Data Science at Johns Hopkins University